FabienArcellier/oautom/README.md

 # OAutom

 `oautom` is **educational** workflow engine implementation able to run step by step treatment using directed acyclic graph (dag).

-It's not designed to use in production environment.
+It's not designed to use in production environment :

+* this workflow engine is not safe because all the state has been store `in-memory`
+* this workflow engine does not support execution concurrency
+* this workflow engine does not support `Vect` parameter
+* this workflow engine does not implement variable forwarding
+* this workflow engine does not implement dag integrity checking

 if you are looking for a mature workflow engine, you should take a look to [`airflow`](https://airflow.apache.org/docs/stable/tutorial.html#setting-up-dependencies) from